 In this slide from his lecture on science and research, Gabrieli presents how scientific psychology differs from common sense.
 (Image courtesy of John Gabrieli.)

-I think people worry in psychology that it’s really easy to assert things about how to be happy or how to be self-confident, and we can all say these kinds of things.
-But the culture of MIT, which the students embody, is to be a little scientifically skeptical, in a good way.
-What is the evidence that something is true or accurate and ought to be believed, as opposed to just somebody’s opinion?
+I think it's a common misconception that, within the discipline of psychology, it’s really easy to assert things about how to be happy or how to be self-confident.
+The culture of MIT is to be scientifically skeptical, in a good way.
+Within this culture, it's normal to ask, "What is the evidence that something is true or accurate and ought to be believed, as opposed to just somebody’s opinion?"